ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-ground-control-station.rst

    is in the Manual position, you are no longer under autopilot control and no commands will take effect.
-You must be in one of the other positions (Stabilize, Fly-by-Wire, Auto or any other autopilot-controlled mode) for MAVlink commands to take effect.
+You must be in one of the other positions (Stabilize, Fly-by-Wire, Auto or any other autopilot-controlled mode) for MAVLink commands to take effect.
 -  You can change the voice used in the speech synthesis in the Ease of Access center in Windows Control Panel.
 Go to the "Text to Speech" options.